Firdaus-Gupte/umass-philosophy-ontology/README.md

 See the .xlsx file labeled "UMass Ontology Planning and Data", tab "Competency Questions", for more details.

 ## Modeling Decisions
-I started added classes in Protege.
+Next, I started adding classes in Protege.

 I distinguished between a Course (like "Introduction to Ethics") and a particular Course Offering (like Section 01 of Introduction to Ethics taught by Kornblith in Fall 2026).
 I categorized Course as a Generically Dependent Continuant because its existence depends on (potentially multiple copies) of a particular course offering.
 On the other hand, I categorized Course Offering as a process, because it is something that unfolds over time.
 More specifically, it is an act of educational training instruction.
 Within the class Course, I created subclasses like Upper Division Course and Lower Division Course, Metaphysics and Epistemology Course, Value Theory Course, and so on.